hoffmannjan/hoffi-zmk-corne/README.md

 The setup is designed for a consistent and descriptive BLE name:  `FullMetalCorne` This name can be customized via `CONFIG_ZMK_KEYBOARD_NAME` in the config.

+# Config editor

+To edit this config I use [nickcoutsos editor](https://nickcoutsos.github.io/keymap-editor/).